 Where can I purchase textbooks?

 LCHS provides families with a book list of ISBN numbers for all of its courses each summer.
-Once you have your student’s schedule, you may purchase books from any source including other families and online at websites such as www.half.com or www.amazon.com.
+Once you have your student’s schedule, you may purchase books from any source including other families and online.
 LCHS also offers families an opportunity to swap and purchase books from each other each summer at the annual LCHS Used Book and Uniform Sale in our cafeteria.

 How can I become a substitute teacher at Lansing Catholic High School?

 Substitute teachers in the State of Michigan need to have 90 credit hours.
 Substitutes in the Diocese of Lansing also need to be electronically fingerprinted, have a criminal background check completed and attend Virtus training.
-For more information and for the appropriate paperwork contact our school office at 517-267-2100.
+For more information and for the appropriate paperwork contact our school office manager Mrs. Cecilia Draminski at 517-267-2105 or email@example.com.